Battle of Chippawa: Battle

 Early on July 5, British light infantry, militia and Indians crossed the Chippawa ahead of Riall's main body and began sniping at Scott's outposts from the woods to their west.
 (Some of them nearly captured Scott, who was having breakfast in a farmhouse.)
 Brown ordered Porter's brigade and Indians to clear the woods.
 They did so, but they met Riall's advancing regulars and hastily retreated.

 Scott was already advancing from Street's Creek.
 His artillery (Captain Nathaniel Towson's company, with three 12-pounder guns) deployed on the portage road and opened fire.
 Riall's own guns (two light 24-pounder guns and a 5.5-inch howitzer) attempted to reply, but Towson's guns destroyed an ammunition wagon and put most of the British guns out of action.

-Meanwhile, Scott's troops deployed into line with the 25th U.S. Infantry on the left near the woods, the 11th U.S. Infantry and 9th U.S. Infantry in the centre and the 22nd U.S. Infantry on the right with Towson's guns.
+Meanwhile, Scott's troops deployed into line with the 25th U.S. Infantry on the left near the woods, the 11th U.S. Infantry and 9th U.S. Infantry in the centre and the grey-clad 22nd U.S. Infantry on the right with Towson's guns.
 At first, Riall was under the impression that the American line was composed of grey-clad militia troops, whom the professional British soldiers held in much contempt.
 He expected the poorly trained soldiers to fall back in disarray after the first few volleys.
-As the American line continued to hold steady under British artillery fire, Riall realized his error and supposedly exclaimed his famous phrase "Those are regulars, by God!"
-(Scott appears to be the only source for Riall's utterance; there is no record of it in any British source.)
+But the American line held steady under British artillery fire.